-- 79 Monteiro C.A., Cannon G., Levy R.B. et al. NOVA.
+79 Monteiro C.A., Cannon G., Levy R.B. et al. NOVA.
 The star shines bright.
 [Food classification.
 Public health] World Nutrition.
-January-March 2016, 7, 1-3, 28-38. - 80 Food and Agriculture Organization of the United Nations (2015) Guidelines on the collection of information on food processing through food consumption surveys.
+January-March 2016, 7, 1-3, 28-38.

+80 Food and Agriculture Organization of the United Nations (2015) Guidelines on the collection of information on food processing through food consumption surveys.
 Rome: FAO.
 81 Monteiro CA, Cannon G, Levy RB, Claro RM, Moubarac J-C. (2015).
 Ultra-processing and a new classification of foods.
-In: Neff R (ed) Introduction to the - 81 Monteiro CA, Cannon G, Levy RB, Claro RM, Moubarac J-C. (2015).
+In: Neff R (ed) Introduction to the

+81 Monteiro CA, Cannon G, Levy RB, Claro RM, Moubarac J-C. (2015).
 Ultra-processing and a new classification of foods.
-In: Neff R (ed) Introduction to the US food system: Public health, environment, and equity.
+In: Neff R (ed) Introduction to t US food system: Public health, environment, and equity.
 Johns Hopkins Center for a Livable Future.
-San Francisco, CA: Jossey-Bass, 2015. - 82 Ultra-processed products may include an assortment of additives or ingredients not typically found in unprocessed/minimally processed and moderately processed foods or culinary ingredients.
-Examples of substances only found in ultra-processed products include some directly extracted from foods, such as casein, lactose, whey, and gluten, and some derived from further processing of food constituents, such as hydrogenated or interesterified oils, hydrolyzed proteins, soy protein isolate, maltodextrin, invert sugar and high fructose corn syrup. - 83 Monteiro C.A., Cannon G., Levy R.B. et al. NOVA.
+San Francisco, CA: Jossey-Bass, 2015.

+82 Ultra-processed products may include an assortment of additives or ingredients not typically found in unprocessed/minimally processed and moderately processed foods or culinary ingredients.
+Examples of substances only found in ultra-processed products include some directly extracted from foods, such as casein, lactose, whey, and gluten, and some derived from further processing of food constituents, such as hydrogenated or interesterified oils, hydrolyzed proteins, soy protein isolate, maltodextrin, invert sugar and high fructose corn syrup.

+83 Monteiro C.A., Cannon G., Levy R.B. et al. NOVA.
 The star shines bright.
 [Food classification.
 Public health] World Nutrition.
-January-March 2016, 7, 1-3, 28-38. - 84 Food and Agriculture Organization of the United Nations (2015) Guidelines on the collection of information on food processing through food consumption surveys.
-Rome: FAO. - 85 Monteiro CA, Cannon G, Levy RB, Claro RM, Moubarac J-C. (2015).
+January-March 2016, 7, 1-3, 28-38.

+84 Food and Agriculture Organization of the United Nations (2015) Guidelines on the collection of information on food processing through food consumption surveys.
+Rome: FAO.

+85 Monteiro CA, Cannon G, Levy RB, Claro RM, Moubarac J-C. (2015).
 Ultra-processing and a new classification of foods.
-In: Neff R (ed) Introduction to the - US food system: Public health, environment, and equity.
+In: Neff R (ed) Introduction to the US food system: Public health, environment, and equity.
 Johns Hopkins Center for a Livable Future.
 San Francisco, CA: Jossey-Bass, 2015.
 86 Classes of additives that may infrequently be added to foods and beverages in this category include nutrient supplements, curing and pickling agents, stabilizers (in fluid milk or yogurt only), and anti-oxidants or antimicrobial agents to preserve original properties or prevent microorganism proliferation.
+87 Nutrient Profile Model.
+(2016).
+Pan American Health Organization.